 THE PITCH TRIM IS POWERFUL AND LARGE TRIM CHANGES CAN RESULT FROM CHANGES IN AIRSPEED AND POWER.
 TO AVOID LARGE PITCH EXCURSIONS, AVOID LARGE POWER CHANGES AND ADJUST ELEVATOR TRIM CONSTANTLY.

-1. PWR OUT of Beta range
+1. PWR

-2. Elevator trim OPERATE to achieve required aircraft attitude
+2. Elevator trim

 3. Land as soon as practical